-Real-deal recipes from Scotland: Cullen skink, skirlie (our preoccupation with oatmeal), what to do with kail, also tatties and herring, mussel stew, with shortbread and scones to follow.
+Real-deal totally basic recipes from Scotland here and on other linked pages: Cullen skink, skirlie (our preoccupation with oatmeal), what to do with kail, also tatties and herring, mussel stew, with shortbread and scones to follow.
 Oh, and hairy tatties.
 As made by my very own granny.
 Authentic or what?

-Here are some recipes from Scotland.
-They are very much simple and traditional ways of cooking mostly from times gone by and these days much modified - for example, not everyone today makes the famous Cullen Skink with a real fish stock, or just add chunks of potato, rather than the suggested mashed potato, as a thickener.
+For example, not everyone today makes the famous Cullen Skink – see below – with a real fish stock, or just add chunks of potato, rather than the suggested mashed potato, as a thickener.

 What is less often explained – and what especially appeals to me with so many fisher-folk in my own ancestry – is that the name is probably ironic, or a kind of a joke.

 So, the implication is that the fishers from Cullen on the Moray Firth coast – like so many others at the time in this perilous trade – were so poor they couldn’t afford meat, so made their soup with fish.

-(Pictured here) From Eyemouth to Kirkwall and beyond on the east side of Scotland, there are quality fish shops.
+(Pictured here) From Eyemouth to Kirkwall and beyond on the east side of Scotland, there are quality fish shops – so you can get the smoked fish for the Cullen skink.
 Give the supermarkets a miss just this once, will you?

 To Make Cullen Skink